-6. Substance Abuse Intake Assessment Report (2011)
+"6."
+Substance Abuse Intake Assessment Report (2011)

 This is comprehensive biopsychosocial intake assessment and report which shall be conducted by a state certified addictions counselor or a clinician who meets the standards of practice established by his/her state's regulatory board.
-The assessor shall identify the defendant(s)/offender(s) substance abuse severity, strengths, weaknesses, and readiness for treatment.
+The assessor shall identify the defendant(s)/offender(s) substance abuse severity based upon the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (i.e., DSM), strengths, weaknesses, and readiness for treatment.
 Assessments shall be conducted face to face.

-- (a) A comprehensive diagnostic interview for each defendant/offender, to include a structured diagnostic instrument such as the Substance Abuse Subtle Screening Inventory (SASSI), Addiction Severity Index (ASI), or Structured Clinical Interview for DSM-Substance Abuse Disorder Module (SCID-IV). - (b) A typed report to the USPO/USPSO within 10 calendar days of the vendor's first face-to-face contact with the defendant/offender.
-At a minimum the assessment report shall address the following: - (1) Basic identifying information and sources of the information for the report; - (2) Diagnostic impression; - (3) A biopsychosocial profile of symptoms that are related to substance use disorders, and mental disorders, if applicable; - (4) The target treatment problem which will be the primary or central focus of the initial treatment plan; - (5) The defendant's/offender's substance use disorder as it relates to supervision; and

-(6) A treatment recommendation as to the level of service appropriate to address the identified problems.
+- (a) A comprehensive diagnostic interview for each defendant/offender, to include a structured diagnostic instrument such as the Substance Abuse Subtle Screening Inventory (SASSI), Addiction Severity Index (ASI), or Structured Clinical Interview for DSM. - (b) A typed report to the USPO/USPSO within 10 calendar days of the vendor's first face-to-face contact with the defendant/offender.
+At a minimum the assessment report shall address the following: - (1) Basic identifying information and sources of the information for the report; - (2) Diagnostic impression; - (3) A biopsychosocial profile of symptoms that are related to substance use disorders, and mental disorders, if applicable; - (4) The target treatment problem which will be the primary or central focus of the initial treatment plan; - (5) The severity of the defendant's/offender's substance use disorder (mild, moderate, severe); and - (6) A treatment recommendation as to the level of service appropriate to address the identified problems.